futzumi/Moby-Max-Hack/README.md

 - I am not responsible for the actions of the people who use this to boost themselves economically, as i don't even use them in that way
 <img src="img.png" alt="Img" title="Prev">

-## V 3.5 REALEASED!!!
+## V 4.0 REALEASED!!!
-- SKIP LESSON :)
+- SKIP LESSON Expansion
 - Get Answer Expansion
-- New UI
+- Reverted UI
-- Many Vulnerabilities Patched with new UI
+- Whitelisting Moby Max Admins

 ## Goals